In collaboration with

 Nicola Cipani, NYU

-The translator in conversation with
+The translator and commentary author in conversation with

 Thomas Eder, University of Vienna